Kelowna Cardiac Exercise Society (KCES)

 Please review our program and see if it meets your needs.

-In 1973 a Kelowna cardiologist Dr Orrance Bowers, and an internist Dr Ewan Carruthers had the foresight to establish a local program specifically for cardiac health maintenance.
+In 1973 a Kelowna cardiologist Dr Dorrance Bowers, and an internist Dr Ewan Carruthers had the foresight to establish a local program specifically for cardiac health maintenance.
 This became the not-for-profit Kelowna Cardiac Exercise Society (KCES) in 1982, providing a low-cost program of supervised exercise to physician-referred participants.
 This also led in 1998 to the founding of the COACH* 12-week program of cardiac rehabilitation, which so many of our members have completed.

 *Central Okanagan Association for Cardiac Health